Resinchem/Ultimate-Bedside-Lamp/docs/onboarding.md

 Follow the instructions provided with your bulb to complete its initial Wi-Fi setup.
 While the process is similar to the controllers below, there is one specific detail you must capture for the system to function: the **ESPHome Device Name**.

 ### Finding the Device Name
-If you are not using Home Assistant, locate the IP address assigned to the bulb by your router and enter it into a web browser.
+After WIFI onboarding, and if you are not using Home Assistant, locate the IP address assigned to the bulb by your router and enter it into a web browser.
 This opens the bulb’s native interface.

 ![04Onboard_02_Header](images/04Onboard_02_Header.jpg)